chrizog/someipy/docs/rpi.rst

 someipy Application on Raspberry Pi
 -----------------------------------

 The application on the rpi shall send out SOME/IP events.
-For that purpose we will clone the `example application <https://github.com/chrizog/someipy/blob/master/example_apps/send_events_udp.py>`_ from GitHub and the corresponding *temperature message*, adapt the application and copy it to the rpi.
+For that purpose, we will clone the `example application <https://github.com/chrizog/someipy/blob/v1.0.0/example_apps/send_events_udp.py>`_ from GitHub and the corresponding *temperature message*, adapt the application and copy it to the rpi.

 .. code-block:: bash

    git clone git@github.com:chrizog/someipy.git

-Now edit the file *send_events_udp.py* and adapt the *INTERFACE_IP* variable at the top of script.
+Now edit the file *send_events_udp.py* and adapt the *INTERFACE_IP* variable at the top of the script.
 The IP address has to be set to the Raspberry Pi's IPv4 address (169.254.54.11 in this example).

 .. code-block:: python